Lolita Chakrabarti: Writing

-She adapted Italo Calvino's 1972 novel Invisible Cities, in collaboration with 59 Productions, Rambert Dance Company and Sidi Larbi Cherkaoui.
-Presented at Manchester International Festival and Brisbane Festival in 2019, it was reimagined as a virtual realty film named Stones of Venice for Hong Kong New Vision Festival.
-In 2020, Chakrabarti was dramaturg on the dance piece Message in a Bottle for Kate Prince, ZooNation and Sadler's Wells Theatre.

-Adrian Lester and Lolita Chakrabarti: A Working Diary was published by Bloomsbury in 2020, charting a year in the working life of Chakrabarti and her husband.
-Her play Hymn at the Almeida Theatre opened during lockdown in 2021, also starring Lester.
-The production was live-streamed for several nights to critical acclaim, and later opened to a live audience in July of the same year.
-She has also written The Goddess for Woman's Hour on BBC Radio 4, Faith, Hope and Blue Charity for the same station, and co-wrote Last Seen for Slung Low Theatre Company and the Almeida Theatre.

-Red Velvet
+Red Velvet (2012)

-Red Velvet, Chakrabarti's play about Ira Aldridge, an African-American actor at the centre of controversy in 1833 when he takes over from Edmund Kean in Othello at the Theatre Royal in Covent Garden premiered in 2012 at the Tricycle Theatre, London.
+Red Velvet, Chakrabarti's play about Ira Aldridge, an African-American actor at the centre of controversy in 1833 when he takes over from Edmund Kean in Othello at the Theatre Royal in Covent Garden, premiered in 2012 at the Tricycle Theatre, London.
 It returned to The Tricycle in 2014 before transferring to St. Ann's Warehouse in New York.
 It returned again to the Garrick Theatre in London's West End as part of Kenneth Branagh's season in 2016.
 Chicago Shakespeare Theater and San Diego's Old Globe Theatre presented Red Velvet in 2017–18.
 Red Velvet has had more than 25 productions in the United States.

 The play won Chakrabarti the Charles Wintour Award for Most Promising Playwright at the 2012 Evening Standard Theatre Awards.
 That same year she was nominated for Best New Play and London Newcomer of the Year at the WhatsOnStage Awards.
 She won the award for Most Promising Playwright at the Critics' Circle Awards in January 2013 and received the AWA Award for Arts and Culture that same year.
 Red Velvet was also nominated for an Olivier Award in 2013.